 AMWF: love, sex and physical attraction

-Who raises better children?
+Who raises better children? the “couple” who bases their entire relationship on race?
+Or the couple that bases their relationship on love?
 That’s why mixed race studies is pretty much “a thing” with ONLY white + Asian mixes – because they’re so damned loaded.

-Aside from the quasi racist tonality of this article (obviously a white male), he touches on some fairly harsh truths.
+Aside from the quasi racist tonality of this article (obviously a tonedeaf, passive aggressivr white male), he touches on some fairly harsh truths.

 Over the past two centuries, there have been periodic tensions between Russia and China, including some serious border conflicts, and historically Russia has usually held the upper hand.
 But nowadays, at the personal level, Monteleone notices a different dynamic.
 “In a remote place like this, the Russians just wait for something that is going to happen, while the Chinese try to do something,” he said.
 This disparity seemed to shape the interpersonal dynamics of many Russian-Chinese couples that Monteleone met on his travels.
 In Blagoveshchensk, he spent time with a Chinese businesswoman who runs a small empire of Russian hotels and restaurants.
 Back in her hometown of Harbin, she has a husband and a child, but across the border she has acquired a kind of modern-day concubine—a Russian husband, along with another child.
 “I suspected that the Russian husband—it’s also for practical reasons,” Monteleone said.
 “Chinese cannot open companies in Russia if they don’t have a Russian partner.”
 He found it fascinating to watch them interact: “She was saying, ‘Go and get the car!’
 ‘Bring me there!’
 ‘Call this person!’
 He was a husband, but at the same time he was an employee.
 She was speaking Russian, but in a strange accent.”